LawleyClasses/230-spring2017/Schedule.md

  - Review the content in [Lynda.com HTML Essential Training, Lessons 1-6](https://www.lynda.com/HTML-tutorials/HTML-Essential-Training/170427-2.html?org=rit.edu).
 Some of it will be familiar (like basic HTML formatting).
 Other parts will be new (like structuring content with semantic tags, linking to regions inside a page, and creating complex lists).

 - **Tuesday Exercise**
  - We will revisit the file we worked on last week, adding semantic markup, and internal and external links.
+Detailed instructions are in the [week2/tuesdayExercise](./weekly_materials/week2/tuesdayExercise.md) file.

 - **Thursday Readings**
  - [Lynda.com CSS Positioning Best Practices, Lessons 1-2](https://www.lynda.com/CSS-tutorials/positioning-best-practices/47543-2.html?org=rit.edu)